basmasalem21/basmasalem21/README.md

 ## 🧠 About Me

-Computer Science student interested in Artificial Intelligence, Machine Learning, and building real-world intelligent applications.
+AI Developer with hands-on experience in building intelligent applications using NLP and LLMs.
+Passionate about applying AI to solve real-world problems.

-- 🎓 Bachelor Student — Final Year (2025)
+- 🎓 Bachelor of Computers and Information — Tanta University, Egypt (2021–2025)
 - 🌍 Based in Egypt
-- 💡 Interested in AI, NLP, Machine Learning, and Chatbot Development
+- 💡 Interested in NLP, RAG, Chatbot Development & Prompt Engineering
-- 🚀 Currently improving my skills in Data Science and AI Engineering

 ---

-## 🚀 Projects
+## 🚀 Featured Projects

-### 🤖 AI Chatbot Project
+### ⚖️ Egyptian Law AI Assistant (RAG System)
-> A chatbot system designed to interact with users using natural language processing techniques.
+> Built an AI-powered legal assistant to answer Egyptian law queries using LangChain and OpenAI API.
+Developed backend using Django and implemented document retrieval, chunking, and embeddings to improve response accuracy.

+**Tech:** `LangChain` `OpenAI API` `Django` `RAG`

+### 💙 Down Syndrome Support Web Application (Graduation Project)
+> Developed a full-stack web application to support children with Down syndrome and their caregivers.
+Features include tracking tools and an AI-powered voice chatbot with voice-to-text and text-to-text pipelines.

-**Tech:** `Python` `NLP` `AI`
+**Tech:** `Full-Stack` `Voice AI` `NLP` `Accessibility`

-### 📊 Data Analysis Project
-> Analyzed datasets to extract insights and visualize patterns using Python tools.

-**Tech:** `Python` `Pandas` `Matplotlib`

 ---